nucypher/taco-web/website/docs/Conditions.md

 ```

 - `contractAddress` is the public address of the contract we'd like to query.
 - `standardContractType` can take values from `ERC20, ERC721` and `ERC1155`.
-Alternatively, an ABI can be passed through if a non standard contract is being used.
+Alternatively, an ABI can be passed through if a nonstandard contract is being used.
-- `chain` currently only `ethereum` is supported, please [Contact Us](https://discord.gg/RwjHbgA7uQ) if you require non ethereum based conditions.
+- `chain` currently only `ethereum` is supported, please [Contact Us](https://discord.gg/RwjHbgA7uQ) if you require non-Ethereum-based conditions.
 - `method` the contract method that will be called.
-- `parameters` the parameters that will be passed to the contract's `method`.
+`parameters` are the parameters that will be passed to the contract's `method`.
 - `returnValueTest` defines how the return value of the contract call should be evaluated.

 In the above example, we query the `ownerOf` method of an `ERC721` token contract which is located at `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D`.
-We are testing whether the `ownerOf` token number `5954` is the current user.
+We are testing whether the `ownerOf` of token number `5954`` is the current user.
 The symbol `:userAddress` is how we define the current user, who will have to authenticate themselves by signing a message using a tool such as MetaMask.

 ### Ownership of any token in an ERC721 collection (NFT Collection)